-Your doctor will talk to you about medicines to help control symptoms of osteoarthritis, including painkillers.
-Often a combination of therapies, including medicines, devices or surgery, may be needed.
+Your doctor will talk to you about medicines which can control symptoms of osteoarthritis, including painkillers.

 However, when taking paracetamol, always follow the dosage your GP recommends and do not exceed the maximum dose stated on the pack.